KILLERDUTCH/CSS-Forensics/README.md

     ...
 }

+Complex nested structures, unusual syntax, and edge cases may require a more advanced parser.

-Advanced parsing is planned for future versions.
+A more robust parsing engine is planned for future versions.

 ---

-📜 License
+📄 License

-This project is open-source.
+This project is open source.

-See the repository license for the exact terms.
+See the repository's "LICENSE" file for the exact license terms.

 ---